ksantschi02/TaskManagerApp/README.md

 - Text wrapping (doesn't work quite so well at the moment)
 - Figure out how to minimize to system tray (might be a Windows feature that I haven't figured out)
 - Test saving feature.
 If I hard shut down my computer, will likely not save my to do list.
 One solution would be to just have it save every time an item is added to/checked off of the list.
+- Possible web-based feature.
+Have user sign into google account, save to do list as csv to drive.
+For this purpose:
+  - Create second application for phone that communicates with same csv file.
+Allows user to add/check off items from phone, saves and updates over web.
+  - If possible, create interactive lock screen background that shows to do list